apache/trafficcontrol/CONTRIBUTING.md

 #### Create an issue

-If you want to add a new feature, make a [JIRA issue](https://issues.apache.org/jira/browse/TC) and discuss it with us first on the [users@trafficcontrol.incubator.apache.org](mailto:users@trafficcontrol.incubator.apache.org) mailing list.
+If you want to add a new feature, make a [GitHub issue](https://github.com/apache/incubator-trafficcontrol/issues) and discuss it with us first on the [users@trafficcontrol.incubator.apache.org](mailto:users@trafficcontrol.incubator.apache.org) mailing list.
 We might already be working on it, or there might be an existing way to do it.

-If it's a bug fix, make a [JIRA issue](https://issues.apache.org/jira/browse/TC) and discuss it with us first on the [users@trafficcontrol.incubator.apache.org](mailto:users@trafficcontrol.incubator.apache.org) mailing list.
-We need to know what the problem is and how to reproduce it so please create a [JIRA issue](https://issues.apache.org/jira/browse/TC) for that as well.
+If it's a bug fix, make a [GitHub issue](https://github.com/apache/incubator-trafficcontrol/issues) and discuss it with us first on the [users@trafficcontrol.incubator.apache.org](mailto:users@trafficcontrol.incubator.apache.org) mailing list.
+We need to know what the problem is and how to reproduce it so please create a [GitHub issue](https://github.com/apache/incubator-trafficcontrol/issues) for that as well.

 #### Documentation